Religious views on smoking: Islam

 All contemporary rulings tend to condemn smoking as potentially harmful or prohibit (haram) smoking outright as a cause of severe health damage.
 Arab Muslims tend to prohibit smoking (despite Saudi Arabia ranking 23rd in the world for the percentage of its population that smokes) and, in South Asia, smoking tends to be considered lawful but discouraged:

 In many parts of the Arabic-speaking world, the legal status of smoking has further changed during recent years, and numerous religious edicts or fatawa, including from notable authorities such as Al-Azhar University in Egypt, now declare smoking to be prohibited.
 The reasons cited in support of the reclassification of smoking as prohibited include Islamic law's general prohibition of all actions that result in harm.
 For example, the Qur'an says, "And spend of your substance in the cause of God, and make not your own hands contribute to your own destruction (Q2:195)."
 Additionally, jurists rely on the exhortations in the Qur'an not to waste money.
 Greater appreciation of the risks associated with passive smoking has also led recent jurists to cite the obligation to avoid causing willful annoyance, distress, or harm to other people.

 In practice, at least one recent survey (Abbottabad, Pakistan) found that observant Muslims tend to avoid smoking.
 A study of young Muslim Arab-Americans found that Islamic influences were correlated with some diminished smoking.
 Conversely, an Egyptian study found that knowledge of an anti-smoking fatwa did not reduce smoking.
 Overall, the prevalence of smoking is increasing in Islamic countries.

 Response of the tobacco industry

 From the 1970s to the late 1990s, tobacco companies including British American Tobacco and Phillip Morris were involved in campaigns to undermine fatwas against smoking in Muslim-majority countries, equating a Muslim opposed to smoking with "a threat to existing government as a 'fundamentalist' who wishes to return to sharia law".
 The tobacco industry was also concerned that the World Health Organization's encouraging of anti-smoking stance of Muslim scholars.
 A 1985 report from tobacco firm Philip Morris squarely blamed the WHO: "This ideological development has become a threat to our business because of the interference of the WHO ...
 The WHO has not only joined forces with Muslim fundamentalists who view smoking as evil, but has gone yet further by encouraging religious leaders previously not active anti-smokers to take up the cause."

 Judaism

+Tobacco smoking was very prevalent among Jews as early as the 18th century, and was widely considered as health promoting.
+Its purported health benefits were described in a number of religious texts of the time as relating to digestion, circulation, and other bodily functions.
+For this reason, until the 20th century, the discussion regarding smoking within the context of halakha (Jewish law) did not include the possible prohibition due to related adverse health effects.
+Rather, the focus of the discussion was primarily on the permissibility of smoking on certain occasions and places, as well as concerns related to kashrut (Jewish dietary laws):